 Though not quite Amélie’s cafe, Un Zèbre à Montmartre serves up good hearty French food, and the terrace outside is perfect for soaking up the buzz from the street.

 I was also a regular at Marlusse et Lapin, where I would try to squeeze my way past the packed bar with my €5 pint.
 My goal: to get into the shabby but charming back room, furnished with a bed, bath, Singer sewing machine, and even a swing.

 When friends visited, a drink on the rooftop of Terrass Hotel never failed to impress with its Eiffel Tower view.
 Another popular option was to head to the bar at Hôtel Particulier Montmartre, which is still a favorite of mine even now—not only for the well crafted drinks, but also its hidden location behind a gated driveway at the back of Montmartre.
 The hotel even has its own “secret” garden—a peaceful sanctuary away from the tourists and packed summer terraces.

 I left Montmartre two years ago to move to the 11th arrondissement, which I love for different reasons.
 But Montmartre will always be a special place for me.
-Even if I don’t visit as much as I would like, I can always enjoy its charm at home with Amélie and the magic of cinema.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Even if I don’t visit as much as I would like, I can always enjoy its charm at home with Amélie and the magic of cinema.Want our insider’s guide to eating in Paris?
+Just add your email address in the form below!

 Nicola Leigh Stewart is a travel writer who, after living in London and Madrid, finally settled in Paris.
 Always thinking about her next meal, her favorite thing about France is the food, and she spends most of her weekends in search of the flakiest pain au chocolat in Paris, the best fromagerie, and more importantly, the best cocktail happy hour.